UCLComputerScience/pgta/phd.md

 You will need to provide the Staffings Team with the required documents, including the Right-to-work (RTW) information.

-To start, you will need to fill a second [form](https://forms.gle/mi45XNWa8SHKc24B9).
+To start, you will need to fill a separate second [form](https://forms.gle/mi45XNWa8SHKc24B9) with further details.
-This needs only to be done once every year.
+This needs only to be done once by every individual TA per year.

 You must in no circumstances work before the contract is completed and the Staffing Teams tells you to do so.